ETCF FAQ

 Do I have to repay the grant?

 The grant must be repaid in instalments.
 Repayments will start in the financial year when the recipient’s total EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortisation), calculated from the time the grant was awarded, exceeds $500,000.
+If a successful applicant has a structure where the parent company does not make any revenue, or revenue is distributed amongst the subsidiaries, the Department will consider the revenue of the grant recipient company and of any subsidiary companies that are actually or in-effect controlled by the grant recipient company, for the purposes of calculating repayment obligations.

 What Technology Readiness Level is the ETCF targeting?